NiteshGautam20/Data--Analytics-Case-Study/GreedyGame/README.md

 Each case-study folder contains the following files:

      • A readme file explaining the problem statement and datasets used.
-     •SQL file to create the schema, tables and loading data.
+     • SQL file to create the schema, tables and loading data.
-     •SqlScript files which contains SQL queries answering the respective challenge questions.
+     • SqlScript files which contains SQL queries answering the respective challenge questions.
-     •Also Contains Some visulaizations for some Questions with help of excel and Tableau.
+     • Also Contains Some visulaizations for some Questions with help of excel and Tableau.